abarolli/software-development-cookbooks/react/chakra-ui/AbstractingAReusableSelectableInputField.md

 <Field.Root>...</Field.Root>
 ```

-#### the content inside will be wrapped in Controller, which takes a render prop for defining how the field will be rendered
+#### the content inside will be wrapped in Controller, which takes a render prop for defining how the field will be rendered [(known as the "render props pattern")](https://www.patterns.dev/react/render-props-pattern/)

 ```js
 <Field.Root>